-Daylily Orange or Red
+Daylily Apricot or Red

 Hardy clumping perennial suitable for most site - very easy care.
 All parts are edible.
 The young shoots can be cooked as a celery or asparagus substitite.
 The flower buds and open flowers can be eaten raw (a great addition to salads), or cooked, or dried - pick when already withered.
 They can be used to thicken soups and stews.
 The young tubers are said to have a nutty flavour.
 The plant is also used for medicinal purposes in China and Korea, with a host of different uses.
 When planted close together the plants can form a good ground cover, and the leaves can also be used woven together to make a strong cord.
 This type of daylily is perennial in our climate, note that some varieties are winter dormant.
 Actual flower may vary slightly from the pictures shown.
-13cm pot.
+11cm pot.